julianamm/vh-os-packages/README.md

 └─── package.json               # PACKAGE JSON ***(Don't commit the package.json ever)**
 └─── README.md                  # README.md Changes are welcome
 ```

-# Prototype

-You can see the prototype [here](https://scene.zeplin.io/project/5e309b1a46e5cf7deacb0cd7)

 ## Mandatory
 > All components must be created inside `packages/Components`